Enjoy nature at Fuji Safari Park! A relaxing animal observation course for families and couples

-The Safari Zone, where lions, tigers, elephants and other animals roam free, can be explored by car or the park bus, but if you want to take your time observing the animals, we recommend the Walking Safari.
-There are about 10 different spots where you can observe the animals and even feed them.
+Fuji Safari Park in Shizuoka is one of the largest zoos in Japan, located at the foot of Mt.
+Fuji.
+The Safari Zone, where lions, tigers, elephants and other animals roam free, can be toured by car or the park bus, but if you want to take your time observing the animals, we recommend the Walking Safari.
+You can also experience feeding the animals.

 - Table of Contents